 - Vacation entitlement and accrued balances

-These new agreements ensure legal compliance while preserving the employee's employment history.
+These new agreements ensure legal compliance while preserving the employee's employment history and protecting their accrued rights.

 Benefits and Payroll